Gradina & Kalotina Border Crossing

 The EU Border Procedure

 The border crossing procedure is a rigorous and often extremely slow process, reflecting its status as a primary entry point into the EU.
 You will first complete exit formalities at one country’s checkpoint and then proceed to the other country’s checkpoint for entry inspection.
 As an EU entry point, the checks by the Bulgarian Border Police and customs authorities are very thorough.
 You will need a valid passport, vehicle registration, and international insurance (Green Card).
 Customs inspections, particularly for goods coming from Turkey, are meticulous.
-The sheer volume of traffic, combined with the strict EU protocols, is the reason for the extreme delays.
+The sheer volume of traffic, combined with the strict EU protocols, is the reason for the extreme delays; EES rollout since October 2025 has added initial processing but stabilized with shorter average times in early 2026 reports.

 The Surrounding Region: Bulgaria Side